Below are the three type of resources with which you can begin your exploration of research opportunities and funding.

 These searchable databases list both research opportunities as well as sources of funding to support undergraduate research.
 Note: these databases are not exhaustive.
 Research opportunities and sources of funding are constantly updating, and therefore many opportunities/funding sources may not be listed in these databases.

-Funding Sources Database - This database lists sources of funding that support various endeavours in various fields.
+CARAT - This database lists sources of funding at Harvard that support various endeavours in various fields.
 Use the filters to locate research-specific funding options in your field of interest.
+NOTE: This is also where you can apply for many research, fellowship, and travel opportunities.

 Student Employment Office - Searchable listing of jobs, including internships, part-time jobs, and research assistantships with faculty and other researchers at Harvard.